 On initial recognition of an equity investment that is not held for trading, the Company may irrevocably elect to present subsequent changes in fair value in other comprehensive income.
-This election is made on an investment-by-investment basis.
+This election is made on an investment-byinvestment basis.

-Notes to the Financial Statements (Continued)
+STERLING INVESTMENTS LIMITED Notes to the Financial Statements (Continued) Year ended December 31, 2022 (Expressed in Jamaican Dollars)

-Year ended December 31, 2022
+- 3. Significant accounting policies (continued)

-(Expressed in Jamaican Dollars)
+- impairment (continued)

-- (a) Financial instruments Classification, recognition and derecognition, measurement and impairment (continued) - (ii) Classification and measurement (continued)
+- Classification and measurement (continued)